 The Pissarides Review into the Future of Work and Wellbeing is hosting an all-day conference on Monday 12 September at IET London: Savoy Place to explore the latest perspectives from research, policy and practice on the implications of how automation technologies are transforming work, society and the economy.
 Find out more and register to attend.

-Airlie Hilliard is a doctoral researcher at Goldsmiths, University of London where she researches bias and fairness in the context of algorithmic recruitment tools from the perspective of psychology and machine learning.
-She is also a senior researcher at Holistic AI, a startup providing algorithmic assurance and building trust around the use of AI.
+Airlie Hilliard is a senior researcher at Holistic AI, a startup providing algorithmic assurance and building trust around the use of AI.
 Twitter: @AirlieHilliard